 - Brown spots usually get darker and in a few days naturally slough-off or gradually appear lighter.

-Is IPL Treatment Painful?
+Is A PhotoFacial Painful?

 The degree of discomfort varies with each patient, depending on his/her pain threshold.
-Some patients may feel slight discomfort with the laser pulse, sometimes described as the snapping of a rubber band on the skin.
+Some patients may feel a slight discomfort with the laser pulse, sometimes described as the snapping of a rubber band on the skin.

 This discomfort is minimized by topical anesthesia such as lidocaine cream or ointment that is applied to the area being treated approximately 20 minutes before the procedure.

-How Many IPL Sessions Will I Need?
+How Many Photofacials Sessions Will I Need?

 Depending on the number of conditions you are treating, and the severity of the individual problem, a series of three to five treatment sessions may be recommended.
-By dividing the full program into a series of treatments, IPL provides gradual improvement with very low risk and excellent long-term results.
+By dividing the full program into a series of treatments, PhotoFacial provides gradual improvement with very low risk and excellent long-term results.

 - Addresses skin conditions that are most visible – unsightly veins and sun damage

 - Treats the entire face, not only small spots